Legislation Status Report

 Thu 3/5 1:00 PM

-SB 941 (HB 1218)Department of Housing and Community Development - Severe Health and Safety Risk Properties - Intervention Plan
+SB 941 (HB 1218)LinkDepartment of Housing and Community Development - Severe Health and Safety Risk Properties - Intervention Plan

 Henson